secretstartups/handbook/people-group/promotions-transfers/index.html.md

 A person "acting" in the role is someone who occupies a role temporarily and will move back to their original role after a set amount of time or other conditions.
 "Acting" in a role may be experimenting with the role as a part of determining an individual's career development path, or may be filling in for a vacant role while we hire someone to fill the role permanently.
 While interim is only applicable to the Engineering division, acting is used across GitLab.

-_Interviews are not required role Acting roles as they generally do not end in promotion, nor are direct reports in BambooHR generally moved to Acting managers._ The process for selecting someone for an acting position is:
+_Interviews are not required role Acting roles as they generally do not end in promotion, nor are direct reports in Workday generally moved to Acting managers._ The process for selecting someone for an acting position is:

 - Upcoming Acting roles will be discussed over Staff meetings.
 - Leadership can gather interest from their team members for the upcoming acting roles.